Skip to main content

 The Department of Homeland Security (DHS) and the Department of State (DOS) have amended certain policies, procedures and practices in conjunction with implementing the international student tracking system (SEVIS).
 The following is an advisory for students planning to travel within the U.S. or abroad.
 Information was derived from the DHS, DOS and other relevant sources and is subject to change.
-For further clarification, contact the Office of International Programs in Plant Hall, Room 300, or call (813) 258-7433.
+For further clarification, contact the Office of International Programs in Grand Center, Room 103 or call (813) 258-7433.

 When Entering the United States